vincenzoml/topochecker/README.md

 https://github.com/cherosene/ctl_logic

-For the time being, it is a mirror of the other project.
+For the time being, it is a outdated mirror of the other project.